levantrieu/RED-project-mars-quiz/README.md

 **Personal Summary**

+In this single page app, I built 4 main components for displaying the quiz.
+Each component is a self-contained piece that will allow to easy changes in the future.

 In the short time that I learned React and applying it to this project, I can see how powerful it is as a framework to build large scale apps.
 By breaking down an app's interface into self-contained functional components, React allows developers to scale up without worrying about breaking the app.